Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Experiments

-In addition to the above instances, we create knapsack problem instances (which we also call MKPs with $m=1$ for simplicity) by ignoring constraints $\sum_{i}w_{k,i} x_i \le C_k $ except $k=1$.
+In addition to the above instances, we create knapsack problem instances (which we also call MKPs with $m=1$ for simplicity) from the instances of $m=5$ by ignoring constraints $\sum_{i}w_{k,i} x_i \le C_k $ except $k=1$.
 We use instances with $m=1,5,10$ in our experiments.
-Instances with $m=30$ are not used since we found that a valid order is not obtained, that is $|E|=0$, and thus linearization has no effects on those instances.
+Instances with $m=30$ are not used since we found that a valid partial order is not obtained, that is $|E|=0$, and thus linearization has no effects on those instances.